-Statistics Canada conducts the Census of Population in order to develop a statistical portrait of Canada on one specific day.
-The census is designed to provide information about people in Canada by their demographic and social characteristics.
+Statistics Canada conducts the Census of Population in order to paint a statistical portrait of Canada and Canadians on one specific day.
+The census is designed to provide information about people and housing units in Canada by their demographic, social and economic characteristics.

-Federal government, provincial and territorial governments, municipal governments; libraries; educational institutions; researchers and academics; private industry; business associations; labour organizations; ethnic, cultural and other public interest groups; and private citizens are among the users of census data.
+Federal government, provincial and territorial governments, municipal governments, First Nations, Inuit and Métis leaders and organizations , libraries, educational institutions, researchers and academics, private industry, business associations, labour organizations, ethnic and cultural groups, private citizens, public interest groups are among the users of census data.

 - Families, households and housing